quanticsoul4772/zendesk-ai-integration/MULTI_VIEW.md

 - `--status all`: Include tickets of all statuses (default is "open")
 - `--limit 100`: Limit the number of tickets per view
-- `--basic-sentiment`: Use basic sentiment analysis instead of enhanced
+- `--format enhanced`: Use enhanced reporting with component analysis and more detailed information
 - `--use-openai`: Use OpenAI instead of Claude for analysis

 ## Report Structure